 You can choose to Rebalance your investments monthly, 6-monthly or annually.
 You do not have to pay a fee to use this service, but any Units that are purchased or sold will incur a Buy/Sell spread.
-Details of the current Buy/Sell spreads can be found in the PDS.
+Details of the current Buy/Sell spreads can be found in the buy/sell spreads document (which can be found at nzbritannia.co.nz).
 We will calculate any tax liability arising from Rebalancing.
-Any tax owing will be held in your investment and paid to Inland Revenue at the end of the tax year, or at the date you sell all your Units in the Funds if this is earlier.
+Any tax owing will be held in your investment and paid to the Inland Revenue Department at the end of the tax year, or at the date you sell all your Units in the Funds if this is earlier.